AshvikMishra/trackSwap/README.md

 ```

 1. Paste your Amazon Music **public** playlist link when prompted.
 2. The script scrapes songs and saves raw data.
 3. It cleans and processes the data.
-4. You’ll be prompted to name the Spotify playlist (defaults to the original).
-5. It will create the playlist and upload the found tracks.
+4. It will create the playlist and upload the found tracks.